Pre-order the first book on the films of Joachim Trier

 Oslo August 31st (2011) – directed by Joachim Trier

-This film really put Trier on the international film scene in a major way after premiering at the Cannes Film Festival, this is the film that really put Trier on the international film scene in a major way.
+This film put Trier on the international film scene in a major way after premiering at the Cannes Film Festival.
 Many critics cite it as one of the best films of the 21st century.

-In her essay on Joachim Trier’s dirty formalism, Alex Heeney explains that “Oslo, August 31st is like a feature-length expansion of the secondary protagonist in Reprise, Philip (Anders Danielsen Lie).
+In her essay, Heeney explains, “Oslo, August 31st is like a feature-length expansion of the secondary protagonist in Reprise, Philip (Anders Danielsen Lie).
 Philip was a brilliant writer who lost his mind when he achieved success, becoming suicidal.
-While Reprise focused on the consequences of Philip’s artistic ambition, Oslo, August 31st told the story of a similarly talented writer, Anders (again played by Anders Danielsen Lie), but looked at how he dealt with his depression and suicidal feelings after destroying his career.”
+Reprise focused on the consequences of Philip’s artistic ambition.
+Oslo, August 31st told the story of a similarly talented writer, Anders (again played by Lie).
+But Oslo looked at how he dealt with his depression and suicidal feelings after destroying his career.”

 Louder Than Bombs (2015)

 Joachim Trier’s sublime English-language debut, Louder Than Bombs, is an engrossing and empathetic look at a family recovering from trauma.
-Our Special Issue on Louder Than Bombs features a two-part interview with Joachim Trier (conducted first at the Cannes Film Festival, right after the film’s world premiere, and then at the Toronto International Film Festival, where it made its North American premiere), an interview with cinematographer Jakob Ihre, an essay on the film’s non-linear structure, and an essay comparing themes in Louder than Bombs to those in Oslo, August 31st .
-Together, these reveal Trier’s influences, inspirations, and preoccupations, the nature of his collaborations, and what makes Louder Than Bombs one of the best films of the 21st century.
+Our Special Issue on Louder Than Bombs features a two-part interview with Joachim Trier and an interview with cinematographer Jakob Ihre.
+It also features an essay on the film’s non-linear structure, and an essay comparing themes in Louder than Bombs to those in Oslo, August 31st .
+Together, these reveal Trier’s influences, inspirations, preoccupations, and collaborations.
+They also illuminate what makes Louder Than Bombs one of the best films of the 21st century.

 Notable quotes

-“Oslo, August 31st deals with addiction and depression, and I would certainly say these are elements in the mother character in this one, but the point of view is very much more from the family.” – Joachim Trier, Seventh Row Louder than Bombs Interview Part 1
+“Oslo, August 31st deals with addiction and depression.
+I would certainly say these are elements in the mother character in this one.
+But the point of view is very much more from the family.” – Joachim Trier, Seventh Row Louder than Bombs Interview Part 1

 Thelma (2017)

-Thelma marks Trier’s first foray into genre territory, though our Special Issue on Thelma reveals, especially through our interview with co-write Eskil Vogt, that the film still features similar techniques and themes as Trier’s previous work.
-The main difference was the starting point: to write Thelma, Trier and Vogt started with images rather than themes and characters, as they had done in their previous films.
+Thelma marks Trier’s first foray into genre territory.
+Our Special Issue on Thelma reveals that the film still features similar techniques and themes as Trier’s previous work.
+To write Thelma, Trier and Vogt shifted their process by starting with images rather than themes and characters.
 Still, the approaches to shooting and filmmaking are remarkably similar even though Thelma is a more overtly stylized film.

-In our recent ebook on feminist horror, we have dedicated a full case study to looking at why Thelma is a feminist horror film through essays on the film and interviews with Trier, Vogt, and Ihre.
+In our ebook on feminist horror, Beyond Empowertainment, there is a full case study to looking at why Thelma is a feminist horror film.
+This includes essays on the film and interviews with Trier, Vogt, and Ihre.

 The Worst Person in the World (2021)